boxwise/boxtribute/docs/adr/adr_authorization-specification.md

 The ground truth for permissions management are the Auth0 Action scripts.
 Any updates to the scripts are downloaded to the [System Management repository](https://github.com/boxwise/system-management).
 The links to the Auth0 scripts are found in [this document](https://docs.google.com/spreadsheets/d/1W4YWcc59wUFUWgReumdH6DQ4zU7JcTgvf6WEbdqaGHQ/edit#gid=0), along with other information about RBPs, ABPs, and dropapp menues.

+#### Beta-level

+There are two scenarios that require an additional guarding mechanism in boxtribute v2.
+We introduce a series of levels, each associated with certain available app functionality.
+The lowest level provides the least functionality, while each of the larger levels additively builds up on the previous one.
+We can now assign beta-level values to individual users to control their access to certain functionality because a user can only access functionality of a beta-level smaller or equal to the user's beta-level value.

+The default beta-level value is 3 (Nov 2024).
+On the back-end side, this is controlled in the [`authz` module](https://github.com/boxwise/boxtribute/blob/master/back/boxtribute_server/authz.py#L298-L299).
+On the user-management service side, an Auth0 Action script adds the beta-level value to the user's JWT.
+God users are not affected by beta-level checks.
+The beta-level mechanism is not used in dropapp.

+Details on the two scenarios:
+1. **Prevent use of functionality not yet accessible via the FE**.
+During the development cycle for v2, the back-end is usual extended with new functionality (e.g. a new mutation) before the UI implementation follows.
+This creates a gap during which the new mutation is already present in the GraphQL schema (and technically can be executed by users who pretend to be the front-end).
+However we don't want the mutation to be used, and hence associate it with a beta-level higher than the default beta-level value.
+Example: the `createTag` mutation is part of the GraphQL schema, hence any user with `tag:write` RBP (corresponding to `manage_tags` ABP, or at least coordinator role) could execute it.
+However the mutation is assigned to beta-level 6 which is larger than the default beta-level.
+2. **Restrict use of functionality to certain users**.
+Some new functionality might be made available to a subset of users for a certain testing period.
+Once it's decided who these users are (e.g. only certain bases or organisations), these users are assigned a beta-level value to enable them accessing the functionality to be tested.
+Example: box transfer feature which was enabled first for a sending and a receiving organisation.

 ### User management in Auth0

 [Auth0](https://auth0.com) is a service for managing user authentication and authorization.
 It serves as single source of truth.
 An authenticated user gets issued a JSON Web Token (JWT) in one of two variants holding their information: the ID token with authentication information, and the access token with authorization information.
 For signing the JWT we use the RS256 algorithm: the token will be signed with our private signing key and can be verified using our public signing key.